 1. Classify the Passage

-These passages deal with such topics as chemistry and astronomy and a raging debate relating to a certain scientific issue.
+These passages deal with topics such as chemistry and astronomy and involve debates relating to certain scientific issues.
 Note that science issues often involve cause-and-effect relationships (and the essay questions will revolve around this purported relationship).
 We covered cause-and-effect relationships in our Logical Reasoning Course.
-You might get strengthen/weaken style questions as well.
+You might get strengthen/weaken style questions in this section as well.

 Example Passage: Discussion in an engineering magazine on a new plan for solar energy.

 Science is often subjective.
-We tend to think of scientific facts as being static and of the scientists themselves as clear and logical, like Spock on Star Trek.
+We tend to think of scientific facts as static and of scientists as clear and logical.
 In reality, science is full of controversy and conflicting ideas.
-Science essays on the LSAT will often foray into controversy and it’s your job as the reader to see the different points of view, the biases, and the conflict.
+Science essays on the LSAT will often foray into controversy, and it’s your job as the reader to see the different points of view, the biases, and the conflict.